ghostlander/ccminer-neoscrypt/README.md

 DJM34: BTC donation address: 16UoC4DmTz2pvhFvcfTQrzkPTrXkWijzXw

-A part of the recent algos were originally wrote by [djm34](https://github.com/djm34).
+Most of the recent algos were originally wrote by [djm34](https://github.com/djm34).

 This variant was tested and built on Linux (ubuntu server 14.04) and VStudio 2013 on Windows 8.1